Guidelines for Implementing and Modifying Forward FOCUS

-How do I send the survey to students to respond?
+When should I send the survey to students?

-- See Moodle guidelines for activating survey & setting start and end date.
+- See Moodle guide for activating survey and setting start and end date

-- See Blackboard guidelines for activating survey & setting start and end date.
+- See Blackboard guide for activating survey and setting start and end date

 How do I encourage students to respond?

-- Honestly explain in writing, video, or synchronously:
+- Explain in writing, video, and/or in person:

 - The purpose: Why are you doing this?
 What do you hope to learn?
 What will you do with results and what, if applicable, have you changed in your teaching based on student feedback?
 What might they gain from doing the survey?
 If possible, give an example of a change you’ve made to your courses from past student end-of-term feedback.

 - Reassure them their answers are anonymous and that you want their honest and constructive feedback.